holochain/docs-pages/src/pages/get-started/3-forum-app-tutorial.md

 If you see something like that, you've successfully downloaded the NPM dependencies for the UI and for building your app.

-Next up, you're going to start creating the foundational building block of any Holochain app: its DNA.

 !!! dig-deeper Scaffolding subcommands

 To get an overview of the subcommands that `hc scaffold`` makes available to you, type: